ministryofjustice/opg-metrics/README.md

 To find out more about this service, see our [about this service](ABOUT_THIS_SERVICE.md) documentation.

-## Plugins and integrations

-The service is built to allow flexibility and ease of integration into a wide range of services.
-More information on existing integrations can be found in [docs/integrations/README.md](docs/integrations/README.md).

 ## Prerequisites

 aws-vault for managing AWS access.